-In this 1988 club photo of Antonio Conte making his debut for Lecce – his hometown – he has a thick head of hair.
+In this 1988 club photo of Antonio Conte making his debut for Lecce, his hometown.
+At this time, he has a thick head of hair.
 He doesn’t look like someone who would require a hair transplant, but in a few years, that all changes.

-6 years later – Antonio Conte is just 26, but he’s already beginning to show the signs of male pattern baldness.
+6 years later when Antonio Conte is just 26, he’s already beginning to show the signs of male pattern baldness.
 Male pattern baldness is the most common type of hair loss experienced by men.
 Its scientific name is androgenetic alopecia, and it affects up to 80% of all men.

 You can see his scalp showing through his remaining hair, and it looks like he’s dramatically accelerated through a few stages of the Norwood Scale.

 The Norwood scale is used to measure hair loss in men, and it appears that he’s at level 5 or 6.
-From this image, Antonio Conte looks like an excellent candidate for a hair transplant.
+From this image, Conte looks like an excellent candidate for hair transplant surgery.

-Though Antonio Conte is only 26 in this photograph, it appears that he’s joined the ranks of men suffering with hair loss in their mid 20s.
+Though Conte is only 26 in this photograph, it appears that he’s joined the ranks of men suffering from hair loss in their mid-20s.
 It’s a lot more common than you may think.
 Around 25% of men with male pattern baldness will have hair loss by the age of 21.

-Moving forward to 2007: Antonio Conte is now manager of Arezzo.
-He’s rocking a shaved head – quite well, we have to say – for his first football manager role.
-It seems like he’s embracing the shaved head as many men do when suffering from male pattern baldness.
+Moving forward to 2007, Conte is now the manager of Arezzo.
+He’s rocking a shaved head (quite well, we have to say) for his first football manager role.
+It seems like he’s embracing the shaved head as many men do when suffering from male pattern hair loss.

 While it’s primarily thought to be caused by genetics, there can also be environmental factors involved.
 Smoking can be a cause of hair loss, as well as stress and anxiety, and nutritional deficiencies.